Spanish coup of March 1939: Background

-Throughout 1938 many key Republicans developed doubts about the prime minister Negrín’s strategy to keep on fighting; the Communist Party, acting in the interest of the USSR, was identified as its chief proponent.
+Throughout 1938, many key Republicans developed doubts about Prime Minister Juan Negrín's strategy to keep on fighting; the Communist Party, acting in the interest of the Soviet Union, was identified as its chief proponent.
 They were increasingly convinced that the war was already lost, and that further resistance would only produce unnecessary deaths, sufferings and destruction.
 Until 1939, however, the theory that the Republic should commence negotiations with the Nationalists to end the conflict was advanced using regular internal political mechanisms.
-The president Azaña talked to this end with the prime minister; the Socialist leader Besteiro lobbied for his cabinet which would then engage in peace talks.
+President Manuel Azaña talked to this end with the prime minister; Socialist leader Julián Besteiro lobbied for his cabinet which would then engage in peace talks.

-In early February top military commanders tentatively agreed that in case Negrín – at the time trapped in isolated Catalonia – returns to the central zone, he should be removed from power.
-The conspiracy involved commander of all armed forces in the central-southern zone army general Miaja, his chief of staff general Matallana, commander of the Army of Levante general Menéndez and commander of the Army of the Centre colonel Casado.
+In early February, top military commanders tentatively agreed that in case Negrín – at the time trapped in isolated Catalonia – returns to the central zone, he should be removed from power.
+The conspiracy involved commander of all armed forces in the central-southern zone army General José Miaja, his chief of staff General Manuel Matallana, commander of the Army of Levante General Leopoldo Menéndez and commander of the Army of the Centre Colonel Segismundo Casado.
 Around the same time 3 major Anarchist organisations, CNT, FAI and FJL, tried to sound Miaja on creating a “united anti-fascist organization” which would assume power in the central zone; its purpose was not that much commencing peace talks, but rather sidetracking the Communists.
 The proposal was followed up by talks between Casado and the Anarchist military commander of the IV.
 Army Corps, Cipriano Mera.

-Since January Casado maintained contacts with Nationalist agents active in Madrid; on February 15 he received confirmation that Franco was ready to enter talks on Republican surrender.
+Since January, Casado maintained contacts with Nationalist agents active in Madrid; on February 15 he received confirmation that Francisco Franco was ready to enter talks on Republican surrender.
 From then onwards during the following 3 weeks there was continuous communication between Casado and the Nationalists; the former was already determined to organize a coup against Negrín – who returned to the central zone – and commence peace talks.
 Franco headquarters pledged that there would be no repression against Republicans who were not guilty of crimes; the Nationalists demanded also that an anti-Negrín coup be mounted as soon as possible, possibly already in February 1939.

 Conspiracy buildup

-In early 1939 the Anarchists were firmly opposed to what they saw as almost unveiled Communist dictatorship in the Republican zone.
+In early 1939, the Anarchists were firmly opposed to what they saw as an almost unveiled Communist dictatorship in the Republican zone.
 The party leader Juan García Oliver, since early February on exile in Paris, declared that it was necessary to remove Negrín.
 Similar position was adopted by the Madrid Comité Regional de Defensa (CRD); though technically a sub-unit within larger Anarchist structure, in practice it emerged as the key Anarchist decision-making body.
-Its leaders were José García Pradas, Manuel Salgado Moreira and Eduardo Val Bescos, who acted as the party executive troika.
+Its leaders were José García Pradas, Manuel Salgado Moreira and Eduardo Val Bescós, who acted as the party executive troika.
 They had overwhelming support of the wide array of Anarchist organisations; a stormy plenary meeting of February 24 confirmed vehement hostility to the Communists and endorsed labors against “any sort of dictatorship”, though it remained inconclusive as to seeking peace with the Nationalists.